Restorative practice in education

 • dealing with conflict and repairing harm when things go wrong.

-In practice this commonly involves a mix of approaches such as circle time, informal restorative conversations and (in some cases) restorative meetings or conferences, but when fully implemented it permeates all aspects of school or university life, including teaching methods, policies and procedures and approaches to decision-making.
+In practice this commonly involves a mix of approaches such as circle time, informal restorative conversations and (in some cases) restorative meetings or conferences, but when fully implemented it permeates all aspects of school life, including teaching methods, policies and procedures and approaches to decision-making.

 Restore Our Schools